dlbewley/dlbewley.github.io/_posts/2015-02-02-Ext4-Tuning-and-Mount-Options-for-Zimbra.md

 -------------------|--------------|-----------
 `-O dir_index`     | Dir_index    | Use hashed b-trees to speed up lookups in large directories.
 `-m 2`             | Reserve      | By default 5% of space is reserved.
 That can be a lot on a big filesystem.
-`-i 10240`         | Bytes per Inode | An inode will be created for every X bytes.
+`-i 10240`         | Bytes per Inode or `inode_ratio` | An inode will be created for every X bytes.
 So X should be your average file size.
 `-J size=400`      | Journal Size | Journal size can influence metadata performance.